studiopress/genesis-custom-blocks/CONTRIBUTING.md

 Use whatever DB name you'd like, and substitute a DB user and password that works in your environment.

+### Branching

+Generally, you'll want to branch off the default branch, `develop`.

+If you're targeting a release branch, like `1.1`, branch off that.

+### Plugin Versions

+The plugin versions should follow [Semantic Versioning](https://semver.org/#semantic-versioning-200).

 ### Release Procedure

 1. `checkout` locally whatever branch you want to release.
 It could be `develop`, or a release branch like `1.0`.